Wanda's Biography (1934 - 2012)

 “I was fortunate enough to be chosen as a recipient of the Wanda Mayberry Scholarship my second year in CSU’s OT program.
 I later had lunch with Wanda at the Scholarship Luncheon.
 I had heard about her huge, vibrant personality and she definitely lived up to my expectations.
 I remember her asking what area I planned to practice in, and when I told her I hoped to work in schools she responded with sincere enthusiasm and words of encouragement.
 I have now graduated and am working in a school.
 Thank you, Wanda, for helping me along the way, as you most certainly have for countless others.”

-“Thank you, Wanda for being the best advisor a new OT student could have …..You have inspired me to become the OT I am today, advocating for our clients and community integration in everything we do!”
+“Thank you, Wanda, for being the best adviser a new OT student could have …..You have inspired me to become the OT I am today, advocating for our clients and community integration in everything we do!”

 God Bless, Kim Eberhardt Muir (95′)

 “We were saddened to hear of Wanda’s passing.
 Wanda was the “nicest/kindest” OT professor.
 She will be missed.”

 Ted and Jocelyn Ohta, OTRs (class of 1992/1993)

 “What a loss for all of us who knew and loved Wanda.
 Her generous spirit, joyous energy, and love of all good things were always there for anyone who entered her circle of compassion.
 How I will miss her precious Christmas cards.”

 “I was shocked to hear that Wanda had passed away.
 It had been a long time since I saw her.
 Through her graceful Christmas messages every year, I knew that she was doing fantastic work and having a great joy in doing it.
 I always thought that someday I would visit her and have a good talk to catch up.
 This day would never happen now because of my ignorance of time.
 I thought of her so often.
 Wanda was my adviser when I came to the US from Taiwan for my graduate work in 1976.
 She gave me so much support during the two years of my study.